Curtain Call 2

 Curtain Call 2 is the second greatest hits album by American rapper Eminem, released on August 5, 2022, by Aftermath Entertainment, Shady Records, and Interscope Records.
 A double album, it is a successor of his previous greatest hits album, Curtain Call: The Hits, which was issued in 2005.
 The compilation covers the most recent years of Eminem's career, since his return to music from his hiatus, starting from the release of Relapse in 2009.
-The album also includes three new songs, "The King and I" featuring CeeLo Green (featured in the soundtrack of the film Elvis), "From the D 2 the LBC" featuring Snoop Dogg and "Is This Love ('09)" featuring 50 Cent.
+The album also includes three new songs: "From the D 2 the LBC" featuring Snoop Dogg, "Is This Love ('09)" featuring 50 Cent, and "The King and I" featuring CeeLo Green, which was previously featured on the Elvis soundtrack.

+Along with The Eminem Show: 20th Anniversary Edition, it received nomination for an Outstanding Anthology/Compilation/Reissue at the 2023 Detroit Music Awards, but lost to Alice Cooper's Live From The Astroturf: Good Records Dallas, Texas 10/06/1.
+Both of its singles, "The King & I" and "From the D 2 the LBC", were nominated for an Outstanding National Single, but lost to Lizzo's "About Damn Time".

 Background and promotion

 Curtain Call 2 was first hinted at by Eminem in a tweet promoting the single "From the D 2 the LBC" on June 24, 2022, in which he included a hashtag with the album's name.
 Eminem officially announced the album and its release date via social media on July 11.
-On July 19, the album was made available for preorder through Eminem's website along with several merch bundles and limited edition vinyls.
+On July 19, the album was made available for preorder through Eminem's website along with several merch bundles and limited edition vinyl.
 On August 2, the album's track listing was unveiled.

 Cover art

 On July 11, 2022, Eminem revealed the album's cover art on Twitter.
-The artwork emulates classic pinball machine-style artwork and contains many hidden Easter eggs as well as references to his previous albums.
-Some of the references include a fighter jet from Kamikaze and Eminem's childhood home from The Marshall Mathers LP 2.
+The artwork emulates classic pinball machine backglass artwork and contains many hidden Easter eggs as well as references to his previous albums.
+Some of the references include a fighter jet from Kamikaze and Eminem's childhood home from The Marshall Mathers LP 2, and Eminem in a graveyard holding a shovel from Music to Be Murdered By.
+Eminem himself is shown in the middle, holding up the sign of the horns.
+This rendition of Eminem is an edit or tracing of a photo from The Marshall Mathers LP 2 photoshoot.
+This cover also shares resemblance to Sugar Ray's Floored album cover.